DevGruGold/XMRT-Ecosystem/analysis_summary.md

-# Smart Contract Analysis: XMRT-Ecosystem DAO
+# Smart Contract Analysis: XMRTNET DAO

 ## Overview

-The XMRT-Ecosystem DAO utilizes a suite of smart contracts, primarily `DAO_Governance.sol` and `XMRT.sol`, to manage its decentralized autonomous organization.
+The XMRTNET DAO utilizes a suite of smart contracts, primarily `DAO_Governance.sol` and `XMRT.sol`, to manage its decentralized autonomous organization.
 The contracts leverage OpenZeppelin's upgradeable contracts, ensuring future adaptability and security.
 The system incorporates roles for administration, AI agents, and guardians, providing a structured access control mechanism.

 ## DAO_Governance.sol